rs-pro/rocket_cms/README.md

 # RocketCMS

-rails_admin + mongoid/activerecord + elasticsearch CMS
+Rails + RailsAdmin + Mongoid/PostgreSQL + Elasticsearch CMS

 Very opinionated and tuned for our needs.

-Sorry, no documentation or examples are availiable yet.
-Stay tuned

 **Before 1.0 API and class names should be considered unstable and can change at any time!**

 ## Installation